 If you watch birds at a feeder, it is easy to incorporate some science into your bird watching.
-Beyond developing an appreciation of nature and wildlife, kids can investigate animal behavior, adaptations, collect and analyze data, contribute to citizen science and more!
+Beyond developing an appreciation of nature and wildlife, kids can investigate animal behavior and adaptations, collect and analyze data, contribute to citizen science, and more!

 Set up a feeder and begin to observe the birds.
-Your children and students will benefit by honing their science, math and observation skills.
+Your children will benefit by honing their science, math, and observation skills.
 Bird watching can also be a calming activity on those days when things begin to feel chaotic and crazy!

 Set Up a Bird Feeding Station

 If you don’t already have a bird feeding site established, then you’ll want to set one up.
-My suggestion is to hang your feeder near a window that you can comfortably sit at for viewing from indoors as well as when you are outside.
+My suggestion is to hang your feeder near a window in a place that is easy to see from both indoors and outdoors.

 There are a variety of things you can feed birds, and the more choices you provide the more likely you are to attract different species.
-A good all-around bird food is black-oil sunflower seeds.
-Many birds eat them and with a high-fat content, they provide just what a wintering bird needs.
+A good all-around bird food is black oil sunflower seeds.

-If you prefer to feed birds over squirrels and chipmunks, there are many choices for “squirrel-proof” feeders.
+If you prefer to feed birds (not squirrels and chipmunks), there are many choices for “squirrel-proof” feeders.
 The only one that I’ve found that truly works is this one, which we’ve been using without squirrel trouble for years!
 Although they are a little more expensive, they are very sturdy and prevent a lot of wasted birdseed due to those clever squirrels who spill it everywhere!

 Science Explorations at the Bird Feeder

-Once you are set up to feed birds and you begin to have feathered visitors, there are a plethora of ways you can use your bird feeding station for science and math investigations.
+Once you are set up to feed birds and you begin to have feathered visitors, there are many ways you can use your bird feeding station for science and math investigations.
 Here are ten activity ideas:

-Bird identification is not only fun, but helps to develop strong observation skills.
-Kids have to pay close attention to colors, shapes, size and behavior.
-Get a good bird field guide, such as Peterson’s or Stokes and your students can begin to figure out who your bird customers are.
-They’ll not only have to find the correct bird visually in the guide, but read and interpret a range map and written description as well as estimate measurements.
+Bird identification is not only fun, but it helps children develop strong observation skills.
+Kids have to pay close attention to colors, shapes, sizes, and behaviors.
+Get a good bird field guide such as Peterson’s or Stokes, and your students can begin to figure out who your bird customers are.
+They’ll not only have to find the correct bird visually in the guide, but they will also read and interpret a range map and written description as well as estimate measurements.

-Another type of foot you can observe at the feeder are those seen on woodpeckers.
-Woodpeckers have two toes that point forward, and two that point back.
+Another type of foot you can observe at the feeder is the kind that is seen on woodpeckers.
+Woodpeckers have two toes that point forward and two that point back.
 This type of foot is great for climbing and holding on to the side of a tree, which a woodpecker must do to hunt for bugs.

 For example, a chickadee has a small seed-cracking beak, while a grosbeak has a sturdier beak better adapted for cracking larger seeds and nuts.
 Woodpeckers have beaks that are used for making holes in trees from which they pull insects, etc. They will eat seeds as well, but their beaks are adapted for the work they do on trees instead.

 Learning bird songs is a magical activity.
 It takes some calm and quiet.
-Once you encourage a child to really sit and listen, they’ll begin to hear things they didn’t notice before (you probably will, too!).
+Once you encourage your children to really sit and listen, they’ll begin to hear things they didn’t notice before, and you probably will, too!

-When I was teaching classroom science, I found my bird songbook, that played recordings of bird calls, to be an indispensable resource.
-Kids absolutely love listening to bird songs and it is a beautiful thing when they recognize a bird song out in nature for the first time.
+A good bird songbook is an indispensable resource for this!
+Your children will love listening to bird songs, and it is a beautiful thing when they recognize a bird son out in nature for the first time.
 You can find the updated version of this bird songbook here.

 There is an entire field of scientific research devoted to animal behavior.
 You can be an animal behaviorist right at home if you watch birds closely.
 Take a kitchen timer and set it to a manageable time for your child to sit still and observe the bird feeder.
 (Most likely, older kids can sustain longer observations, but everyone is different!)